guiajlopes/entityreference_rendered_widget/README.txt

 CONFIGURATION
 -------------
-1) In the Field UI for the Entity Reference field select "Custom Display" as the widget and on the next page select your View mode from the dropdown.
+1) In the Field UI for the Entity Reference field select "Rendered Display" as the widget and on the next page select your View mode from the dropdown.

 MAINTAINERS